 When you entered the spaces with a higher ceiling, you did not feel the room or area was small but that the place was expanding or had space.
-In the Frank Lloyd Wright home I visited, I felt an expansion feeling in many areas with a high ceiling.
+I felt an expansion in many areas with a high ceiling in the Frank Lloyd Wright home I visited.

 Frank Lloyd Wright Designed Ceilings Shorter As He Was Short

 Frank Lloyd Wright was not a very tall person.
-In his autobiography, he writes that he was 5 feet and 8.5 inches tall, but his friends say he was closer to 4 feet and 8 inches tall; we do not know how tall he was but know he was not very tall.
+In his autobiography, he writes that he was 5 feet and 8.5 inches tall, but his friends say he was closer to 4 and 8 inches tall; we do not know how tall he was, but we know he was not very tall.